campjs/campjs-ix/source/the-camp/accommodation/index.md

 Bunks with mattresses are provided, but you will need to bring your own pillow, sleeping bag and linen.

-## Accomodation for couples and families
+## Accomodation for couples
-If you and your partner are attending CampJS as a couple or family, you can opt to share a dorm in the family units.
+If you and your partner are attending CampJS as a couple, you can opt to share a dorm in the family units.

 Family units are with 8 beds per room mixed-gender dorms which are only offered to folks bringing a partner who would prefer to remain together.

-Depending on space & ticket sales, families still might have to share with other families.

 Please let us know when booking so we can set aside enough rooms.